mjarestad/Filtry/README.md

 ==============

 A package to filter and sanitize input data in Laravel 4 or as a standalone package.
 You can easily extend and create your own custom filters.
+This is perfect to use with the Laravel 4 Validation class to filter data before validation.

 ##Installation
 Install through composer.
 Add require <code>mjarestad/filter</code> to your <code>composer.json</code>